Marion Maréchal: Political hiatus

 Between 2017 and 2019, she was seen as a potential candidate for the 2022 presidential election.

 After a hiatus of two years from political life, Marion Maréchal appeared at a political convention in Paris on 28 September 2019 with right-wing political writer Éric Zemmour.
 The convention was part of an effort by members of the French far-right to unite the extreme and moderate wings of right-wing politics in France and develop a viable conservative candidacy for the 2022 French presidential election.
-Marion Maréchal has since become a leading figure of the Union of the Rights (l’Union des droites) project to form a unified conservative front in France.
+Marion Maréchal has since become a leading figure of the Union of the Right (l’Union des droites) project to form a unified conservative front in France.

-Maréchal signed the Madrid Charter, a document drafted by the far-right Spanish party Vox that describes left-wing groups as enemies of Ibero-America involved in a "criminal project" that are "under the umbrella of the Cuban regime".
+Maréchal signed the Madrid Charter, a document drafted by the official thinktank associated with the far-right Spanish party Vox, that expresses concerns about certain left-wing ideologies in the Ibero-American region.
+The Charter specifically targets what it describes as "totalitarian regimes of communist inspiration" and initiatives like the São Paulo Forum and the Puebla Group.
+It claims these entities are part of an "ideological and criminal project" that aims to "subjugate the freedoms and rights of nations" and "destabilize liberal democracies and the rule of law," operating "under the umbrella of the Cuban regime".

 Re-entering politics

 Maréchal re-entered the political scene in March 2022, supporting the candidacy of Éric Zemmour in the 2022 French presidential election.
 She formalised her support for Zemmour at a large rally in Toulon on 6 March 2022, after a long period of speculation about her political future.

+On 9 June 2024, Maréchal was elected to the European Parliament as the head of the party list for Reconquête.
+On 12 June, she was expelled from the party by Zemmour after she called on French citizens to vote for National Rally candidates in the upcoming 2024 legislative election.
+She later joined the European Conservatives and Reformists parliamentary group.

+In October 2024, Maréchal announced the creation of a new political party called Identity–Liberties.